Elam-Monnot/Peertube-helm/README.md

 helm install --create-namespace -n yourNameSpace yourReleaseName /path/to/chart
 ```

 The chart comes bundled with dedicated redis, postgresql and smtp servers.
-You **could** use your own pods with postgresql, redis or postfix, but it's uncharted teritory at this point.
+You **could** use your own pods with postgresql, redis or postfix, but it's uncharted territory at this point.
 ## Uninstall
 to uninstall the chart run the following commands :